Does home insurance cover working from home?

 How home insurance covers working from home

-Homeowners insurance isn’t business insurance – its purpose is to protect your personal property and personal activities.
+Homeowners insurance isn’t business insurance – its purpose is to protect your home, personal property, and personal activities.
 If you’re using part of your home for business or conducting business-related activities from home, there are often limits to how homeowners insurance protects you.

-For example, our policies offer some protection for business property (like a laptop) but there are limits.
-You’re typically covered for up to $2,500 for damaged or lost business property that happens in your home.
+For example, many policies (ours included!) offer some protection for business property, like a laptop, but there are limits.
+Kin members’ business property is usually covered for up to $2,500 for damaged or stolen business property if the loss happens in your home.
 If damage or loss happens away from home, though?
 Most of our policies cap that payout at $250.

-This limited home insurance coverage may apply to both the personal laptop you use for work or the laptop you use to run your home-based business.
+This limited home insurance coverage may apply to both the personal laptop you use for work and the laptop you use to run your home-based business.

 That’s not unusual for home insurance policies.
 Your risks as a homeowner are very different from your risks as a business owner or employee, as many home-based independent contractors or gig workers will tell you.

 By contrast, full-time remote employees are entitled to have their employer provide the right tools and equipment to get the job done.
-(Even under normal circumstances, nearly 92% of professionals work remotely at least once a week and 66% telecommute for at least part of the week.)
-Some working from home employer obligations include:
+The most recent data shows that nearly 13% of full-time employees work remotely and another 28% telecommute for at least part of the week.
+Some working-from-home employer obligations include:

 • Paying half their remote employee’s employment taxes.